Diagnosing chaos with projected ensembles of process tensors: Results

 \subsubsection{Equilibration}

-The QDE shows distinctive behavior as a function of the time interval $\delta t$ for chaotic and non-chaotic dynamics, as shown in Figs.~\hyperref[fig:dyn_ent]{2a}--\hyperref[fig:dyn_ent]{2c}.
-We can understand the long-time behavior in these plots in terms of equilibration (or lack thereof).
-In this subsection, we use existing results on the second law in isolated systems~\cite{PRXQuantum.6.010309} and the equilibration of process tensors~\cite{Dowling2023relaxationof,finitetime} to bound the probability of that the QDE is outside a small distance from its equilibrium value---defined by the infinite-time average of the process.
-We use this to identify the effects of chaotic and non-chaotic dynamics on the equilibrium and fluctuations of the QDE.
-Ultimately, we show that the quantum dynamical entropy becomes indistinguishable from the equilibrium QDE when the number of interventions is small and the effective dimension of the initial state is large.
+The results in Fig.~\ref{fig:dyn_ent}(a)-(c) indicate that the QDE equilibrates at large $\delta t$, with a saturation value and fluctuations that depend strongly on the nature of the model considered.
+In this subsection, we use existing results on the second law in isolated systems~\cite{PRXQuantum.6.010309} and the equilibration of process tensors~\cite{Dowling2023relaxationof,finitetime} to show that equilibration of the QDE occurs generically in many-body systems.
+In particular, we bound the probability that the QDE is outside a small distance from its equilibrium value---defined by the infinite-time average of the process.
+We use this to identify the effects of chaotic and non-chaotic dynamics on the equilibrium process tensor and the fluctuations around equilibrium.
+Ultimately, we show that equilibration of the QDE will occur when the number of interventions is small and the effective dimension of the initial state is large.
 Comparison of these results to our numerics indicates that the equilibrium QDE for non-chaotic models is less than in chaotic models.

 Equilibration describes how an initially non-equilibrium state evolves in time to its equilibrium state.
 Understanding how and under what conditions equilibration occurs in many-body models has been a long-standing problem~\cite{Tasaki_1998, Popescu2006, Goldstein2006, Reimann_2008,ShortFinite, Malabarba2014, Styliaris2021, ShortSystemsAndSub}.
 In isolated, quantum systems, equilibration has been shown to occur in small, local subsystems due to the growth of entanglement, but requires that the spectrum of these models be non-degenerate and that the initial state comprises a large number of eigenstates, having a large effective dimension.
 Many studies of equilibration have focused on single-time states; however, the same techniques can be used to study equilibration in process tensors~\cite{Dowling2023relaxationof,finitetime}.
 Consider a process tensor, $\ups_{B}$, with $n_B$ number of interventions at times $t_1, ..., t_{n_B}$.
 The equilibrium process tensor is defined as the infinite-time average of the process, given by $\Omega_{B} = \langle\ups_{B}\rangle_{\infty}$, with time average defined as